macropusgiganteus/goodwallet/README.md

 ** to specify a device name or id - `flutter devices` **

 #### - On ios devices :
-you can follow this tutorial : [How to test your Flutter iOS app on your iOS device](https://medium.com/front-end-weekly/how-to-test-your-flutter-ios-app-on-your-ios-device-75924bfd75a8)
+switch to branch **ios_version** then you can follow this tutorial : [How to test your Flutter iOS app on your iOS device](https://medium.com/front-end-weekly/how-to-test-your-flutter-ios-app-on-your-ios-device-75924bfd75a8)